turtlesoupy/haskakafka/README.md

     ./configure
     make && sudo make install

-On OSX, the C++ bindings were failing for me.
-If this is the case, just install the C bindings alone.
+If the C++ bindings fail for you, just install the C bindings alone.

     cd librdkafka/src
     make && sudo make install

+On Debian and OS X, this will install the shared and static libraries so `/usr/local/lib`.
+Depending on your environment, you may need to configure environment variables to ensure that your libraries can be found by the compiler.
+For example:

+    export LD_LIBRARY_PATH=/usr/local/lib

+or

+    export C_INCLUDE_PATH=/usr/include/librdkafka

 ## Installing Kafka